-One of the biggest trends this year is installing huge Christmas garlands on banisters or mantelpieces using real foliage, see the example below from littleedwardian.
+One of the biggest trends that is increasing in popularity every year is installing huge Christmas garlands on banisters or mantelpieces using real foliage.
 It might be tricky to do but if you get some oasis you can let your imagination run wild with any colours and shapes of foliage.
 Alternatively you can always go old school and just add holly to the top of pictures and on the mantelpiece.

-Below is a Christmas mantel display I created.
-It really wasn’t that difficult and just took a few hours to put together.
+Below are some of the Christmas mantel display I have created here at No.5.
+They really weren’t that difficult and just took a few hours to put together.

 Home-made decorations for a more sustainable Christmas